mshivam71833/Heart_Disease----ML_Classification_project/README.md

 # Heart_Disease----ML_Classification_project
-In this classification project mainly I have focused on the Decision Tree ML algorithm.
+In this classification project mainly I have focused on the Decision Tree ML algorithm but I am trying to work on all algorithms.
 I have made almost all the graphs in this project.
 I have done all the tasks like EDA, all ML algorithms and some ensembled technics.